Reported by Susie Ziegler

 - The price seems worth it, but costs add up when you are stocking up on beginning sewing supplies.

-I found The Dritz Magnetic Seam Guide for about $5.00 at my sewing store.
-We’d love to know if you’ve had any luck with this seam guide.
+We’d love to know if you’ve had any luck with this Dritz Magnetic Seam Guide.
 What other beginning tools have you found essential?